nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

   * We write unit tests that are not fragile
   * Using Mockito produces brittle unit tests as any changes in the Requests and responses will require debugging to fix broken unit tests
   * Any changes in the Requests and responses will be easy to change in the Mock Service methods
   * We are able to do TDD and BDD tests with the infrastructure down this way Jenkins can still build and deploy
+  * This is achieved using Mock Classes and not making network calls to resources

 ### We can now use the same Mock classes for doing BDD Testing and so simplifying the testing